South Korea: Lawmakers vote to impeach Han Duck-soo – DW – 12/27/2024

 The opposition Democratic Party had threatened Han unless he immediately appoints three judges to fill vacancies at the country's Constitutional Court.

-While Parliament has backed three nominees, Han — who replaced predecessor Yoon Suk Yeol — has yet to formally appoint them.
+While Parliament has backed three nominees, Han — who replaced predecessor Yoon Suk Yeol — has yet to appoint them formally.

 Some 192 lawmakers voted to impeach Han out of the 300-member parliament.